Popup Image for

 Published on: 10 May 2025

-CLAT consists of 5 sections, while AILET has reduced it to only 3.
+CLAT consists of 5 sections, while AILET has 3.
 This makes a direct impression that CLAT would be tougher as it has more sections and an increased syllabus.
 However, that’s not entirely true.

 There are many differences between the two exams, including the number of available seats, the exam pattern, the number of candidates appearing, etc. So, let’s dive into reading the details.